Partnerships & interoperability

 - Zone 1: two commercial paths (below), for branded deployments, Constellation onboarding, and supplier agreements; optional Zone 2 add-ons when confidential compute or client-side interop is needed

-A published specification of what partners may do without touching SELF core.
-Partnership means “we implement the profile,” not merging codebases or sharing databases.
+The proposed SELF Interop Profile would specify what partners may do without touching SELF core.
+A partnership following this reference pattern would implement the profile without merging codebases or sharing databases.

-The profile covers consent requirements, ciphertext formats, attestation expectations for compute partners, and explicit out-of-scope items.
-Partners can be listed as verified compatible once they meet the published bar.
+The proposed profile would cover consent requirements, ciphertext formats, attestation expectations for compute partners, and explicit out-of-scope items.
+A future verification process could list partners as verified compatible once they meet a published bar.

 Suited to: protocol teams, infrastructure vendors, and generic “integration” requests.

-Partners ship a browser-side module (for example WASM) that the SELF PWA loads when the user enables it.
-SELF core, including vault, messenger, and validator, stays unchanged.
-The capsule encrypts locally, talks to the partner from the client, and decrypts locally.
+Under this proposed pattern, partners would ship a browser-side module (for example WASM) that the SELF PWA could load when the user enables it.
+SELF core, including vault, messenger, and validator, would stay unchanged.
+The capsule would encrypt locally, talk to the partner from the client, and decrypt locally.

 Suited to: AI and agent stacks, cross-chain wallets, MCP-style tools, interactive confidential compute.

-Partner tokens in SELF Wallet: A protocol with its own token can interoperate through a client capsule in SELF Wallet, not a server-side or custodial integration.
-The user opts in; signing and key material stay in the browser; SELF does not hold partner assets or merge another protocol’s token into SELF Chain core.
-Display, send, and receive flows run client-side against the partner network, the same trust model as other wallet adapters.
-Listing or distribution of any token remains the partner’s regulatory responsibility.
+Proposed partner-token pattern for SELF Wallet: A protocol with its own token could interoperate through a client capsule in SELF Wallet.
+The user would opt in; signing and key material would stay in the browser; SELF would not hold partner assets or merge another protocol’s token into Celestial core.
+Display, send, and receive flows would run client-side against the partner network.
+Listing or distribution of any token would remain the partner’s regulatory responsibility.

 - The client encrypts the job and parameters